Generic Name: dextromethorphan/guaifenesin/phenylephrine (dex-troe-meth-OR-fan/gwye-FEN-e-sin/fen-ill-EF-rin)

 Brand Name: Examples include Nortuss-DE and Zotex Pediatric

-Nortuss-DE drops is used for:
+Nortuss-DE drops are used for:

 Relieving congestion, cough, and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Nortuss-DE drops is a decongestant, cough suppressant, and expectorant combination.
+Nortuss-DE drops are a decongestant, cough suppressant, and expectorant combination.
 It works by constricting blood vessels and reducing swelling in the nasal passages, loosening mucus and lung secretions in the chest, and making coughs more productive.
 It also works in the brain to help decrease the cough reflex to reduce a dry cough.